 Section 10 Introduction

-The University System of Georgia (USG) operates in a complex business environment whereby operating and non-operating revenue is generated.
-Management of any accounts receivable resulting from the revenue generating activities is important to the financial health of its institutions.
-The wide variety of receivables generated by the various activities of the University System results in thousands of individual accounts representing, in total, millions of dollars.
+The University System of Georgia (USG) operates in a complex business environment whereby revenues are generated from exchange and non-exchange transactions.
+Effective management of any accounts receivable resulting from these revenue generating activities is important to the financial health of the USG.

-In order to effect early conversion of these receivables to cash and minimize credit losses, each institution must maintain a diligent program for managing receivables.
+In order to effect prompt collection of outstanding receivable balances and minimize credit losses, each institution must maintain a diligent program for managing accounts receivable.
 The management function consists of the granting of credit only when allowable, prompt billing for accounts, analyzing outstanding accounts (aging), implementing and maintaining collection procedures, and providing for uncollectible balances.

-This section provides a brief summary of rules and regulations affecting accounts receivable at USG institutions.
-Each institution must comply with regulations regarding billing, collections, and write-off of uncollectible accounts.Return to Top
+This Section establishes guidelines for the establishment, management, and collection of accounts receivable.
+Each institution must comply with regulations regarding billing, collections, and write-off of uncollectible accounts.↑ Top